LYNN NEARY, Host:

 RICHARD BRODSKY: It's like being here at the beginning.

 ADLER: Brodsky says in 40 years, it's the first thing he has seen that totally reminds him of the '60s, with its humor and political theater.
 But he says it's up to the kids to decide if it will turn into a political movement.
 I ask him to compare it to the Tea Party, which started out spontaneously and now, has affected the whole country.

 BRODSKY: The Tea Party went out and took big, right wing, corporate money.
 These kids won't do that.
 If there is going to be a movement that springs from this, it's going to be organic, as opposed to imposed from the outside.
 That's why it's A, it is a pleasure to be here.
 And B, you wonder whether it'll turn into anything real.

-lofty goal, for sure, but will that result in a sustainable political movement?
+ADLER: A lofty goal, for sure, but will that result in a sustainable political movement?
 Margot Adler, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.